-For several years I used a Montbell Tachyon wind shirt.
-It weighs less than two ounces and compresses down to around the size of a cliff bar.
-Unfortunately I lost it, so I am back to a 2012 ArcTeryx Squamish windshirt which is a bit heavier and is a bit larger.
-I have an amazing light, breathable, and pricy Gore R7 Trail Running rain shell that I sometimes use instead of a wind shirt when I am minimizing what I carry and/or when rain is likely.
+I use a 2012 ArcTeryx Squamish windshirt which has been perfect for backcountry trips.
+With an air permeability of around 35 CFM it cuts the wind enough to prevent being chilled while being breathable enough to prevent sweat from accumulated in cool weather.
+I also have an amazing light, breathable, and pricy Gore R7 Trail Running rain shell that I sometimes use instead of a wind shirt when I am minimizing what I carry and/or when rain is likely.
 I have found the R7 fabric is approaching the breathability of a windshirt